 In stock at an introductory price of $95, the #10 Jeweled Skillet is designed for the cook that wants a superior “as cast” finish that seasons quickly, is more naturally non-stick, and captures the eye when presenting at the table.
 With an exceptionally smooth as cast surface, reminiscent of vintage pieces, our skillet does not need milling to give you an exceptionally smooth cooking surface.
 5 Lbs.
 10" across the top, 7.75" cook surface.
 A shade under 17" from handle end to handle end.
 Carat weight of 8646 with an estimated 2520 facets.
 Castings are in stock.
 Production and processing typically takes 2 days to 2 weeks.

+Note: We will not be shipping Between December 19th and January 2nd.
+You can find our waffle irons on Amazon.
+Thank you.
 Your perfect waffle starts with The Great American Waffle Iron, a hand finished piece made for the patriot, the family that enjoys quality food, the cook, the baker, the traditionalist, the historian, the story teller.
 Particularly suited for the person that loves to cook for those they love.
 Our updated artwork is now recessed.
 You may see some images on our website featuring our first production run with raised artwork.
 Functionality is the same.
 You will truly enjoy crafting the perfect waffle for people you love with this non-toxic, traditional, cast waffle iron.
 We preseason with grapeseed oil (certified Kosher) and do NOT use any PFOA's or Teflon.
 You will find great recipes on our website.
 An infrared thermometer (point and shoot) assists in your initial efforts to heat and cook at the preferred 400 degrees Fahrenheit temperature.
 With your right, open palm, simply lift the stay cool spring handles, then rotate.
 Rotating every minute or so keeps both paddles evenly heated.

 Tooling is complete for this Pre-Order item and we are waiting our turn at the foundry.
 At an introductory price of $69, the #8 Jeweled Skillet is designed for the cook that wants a superior “as cast” finish that seasons quickly, is more naturally non-stick, and captures the eye when presenting at the table.
 With an exceptionally smooth as cast surface, reminiscent of vintage pieces, our skillet does not need milling to give you an exceptionally smooth cooking surface.
 3 Lbs.
 8" across the top, 6" cook surface.
 A shade under 13" from the handle end.
 As of June 2, we are expecting castings to be delivered within a couple of weeks.
 Now accepting pre-orders.
 These orders are expected to ship within a month.